 No creative solutions from the big fantasy sites

 Suppose that two or three teams all have identical max bids, and they are each willing to go all-in for a player now on the auction block.
 On ESPN, Yahoo, CBS, MFL, Sleeper, and Fleaflicker it's all the same - the team who gets to the bid button fastest will be able to place their max bid and win the auction.
 That's not very strategic, but since there has never been another mechanism offered as an alternative, drafters have never demanded innovation.
-That's where Drafty comes in.
+That's where Drafty comes in and our manual bid (called Flash Bid) can be turned off by commish in the draft settings.

-Drafty default is +1 bidding and no manual bids
+Drafty default emphasizes +1 bids and manual bid protection

 Summary / TLDR